Damara tern

 The Damara tern (Sternula balaenarum) is a species of small tern in the family Laridae which breeds in the southern summer in southern Africa and migrates to tropical African coasts to winter.

 Description

 At 23 cm in length the Damara tern is a small, rather pale tern.
-In breeding plumage adult has black cap extending from forehead the onto nape and a very pale grey back.
-In flight, there is a black triangular wing tip which runs from the carpal joint to the tip.
-In non-breeding plumage the adult shows white on the forehead and crown, with black mask going through the eyes and meeting on the nape.
+In breeding plumage, the adult has a black cap extending from forehead onto the nape and a very pale grey back.
+In flight, it displays a black triangular wing tip which runs from the carpal joint to the tip of the wing.
+In non-breeding plumage the adult shows white on the forehead and crown, with a black mask around the eyes extending to the nape.
 Immature birds are marked with buff bars across the mantle.

 Voice

 The calls of the Damara tern are a high-pitched, sharp "tsit tsit" and quick, harsh "kid-ick".:

 Distribution and habitat

 It breeds in western coastal Southern Africa from the Eastern Cape through the Western Cape and Northern Cape into Namibia and Angola; 98% of the population of 14,000 individuals nests in Namibia.
 Non-breeding birds migrate north reaching Benin, Cameroon, Republic of the Congo, Democratic Republic of the Congo, Ivory Coast, Gabon, Ghana, Liberia, Nigeria, and Togo.

 The Damara tern generally prefers shorelines in arid, desert regions particularly where there are sheltered bays, estuaries, lagoons and reefs.
-For breeding it uses gravel plains between dunes and on salt pans.
+As breeding areas, it uses gravel plains between dunes and on salt pans.